Yulihan Luna

 Yulihan Alejandra Luna Ávila (born 21 February 1994) is a Mexican professional boxer.
-She is a two-weight world champion, having held the WBC female bantamweight title and the IBF female junior featherweight title.
+She is a two-weight world champion, having held the WBC female bantamweight title and the IBF female junior-featherweight title.

 Professional career

-Luna made her professional debut on 28 October 2011, scoring a four-round unanimous decision (UD) victory against Sandra Paulido at the Gimnasio Hermanos Rojas in Gómez Palacio, Mexico.
+Luna made her professional debut on 28 October 2011, scoring a four-round unanimous decision victory against Sandra Paulido at the Gimnasio Hermanos Rojas in Gómez Palacio, Mexico.
 She suffered the first defeat of her career in her next fight, losing by UD over four rounds against Araceli Palacios in May 2012.

 After a nine-fight winning streak, she challenged Jéssica Gónzalez for the WBC female interim bantamweight title on 28 June 2014, at the Centro de Espectaculos in Epazoyucan, Mexico.
-Luna suffered her second defeat, losing by ten-round UD.
+Luna suffered her second defeat, losing by 10-round unanimous decision.

-Following a UD victory against Samantha Estrada in August, Luna faced former WBA female interim super flyweight champion Carolina Marcela Gutiérrez for the vacant IBF female junior featherweight title on 15 November at the Quorum Hotel in Córdoba, Argentina.
+Following a unanimous decision victory against Samantha Estrada in August, Luna faced former WBA female interim super-flyweight champion Carolina Marcela Gutiérrez for the vacant IBF female junior featherweight title on 15 November at the Quorum Hotel in Córdoba, Argentina.
 All three judges scored the bout 99–91 in favour of Luna, awarding her the IBF title via UD.
-In her next fight she faced IFBA junior featherweight champion Maureen Shea on 29 August 2015, at The Forum in Inglewood, California.
+In her next fight she faced International Female Boxers Association junior-featherweight champion Maureen Shea on 29 August 2015, at The Forum in Inglewood, California.
 Luna used her height advantage and elected to fight at a distance, using movement and picking her moments to engage while Shea was the aggressor, pressing the action to fight on the inside.
-After the ten rounds were complete, one judge scored the bout 97–93 in favour of Luna, the second judge scored it 98–92 to Shea, while the third scored it even at 95–95 to see both boxers retain their titles through a split draw.
+After the 10 rounds were complete, one judge scored the bout 97–93 in favour of Luna, the second judge scored it 98–92 to Shea, while the third scored it even at 95–95 to see both boxers retain their titles through a split draw.

-She spent two years away from boxing after giving birth, making her return in September 2017 with an eight-round UD victory against Katia De La Parra.
-Luna followed up with three more wins before suffering her third defeat, losing via UD in a non-title bout against reigning WBC female super flyweight champion Guadalupe Martínez Guzmán in November 2018.
+She spent two years away from boxing after giving birth, making her return in September 2017 with an eight-round unanimous decision victory against Katia De La Parra.
+Luna followed up with three more wins before suffering her third defeat, losing via unanimous decision in a non-title bout against reigning WBC female super-flyweight champion Guadalupe Martínez Guzmán on 24 November 2018.